blogmarketing/blogmarketing.github.io/_posts/2024-01-24-marketing-plan.md

 ### 4. Develop your marketing strategy

-Once you've established clear goals, meticulously understood your target audience, and conducted thorough competitor analysis, it's time to meticulously craft your marketing strategies.
+Once you've established clear goals, meticulously understood your target audience, and conducted thorough competitor analysis, it's time to meticulously **[craft your marketing strategies]({% post_url 2024-01-27-small-business-marketing %})**.
 These strategies serve as the overarching blueprints that guide your marketing initiatives.
 They should seamlessly align with your objectives, taking into account the needs, preferences, and behaviors of your audience while also considering the competitive landscape.

 A plethora of marketing strategies can be employed to effectively reach your target audience and achieve your desired outcomes:

-**Content marketing:** Create and share valuable, relevant content that engages and educates your target audience.
+**Content marketing:** **[Create and share valuable, relevant content]({% post_url 2024-01-25-content-marketing-for-small-businesses %})** that engages and educates your target audience.
 This often encompasses blog posts, articles, videos, and infographics.

 **Social media marketing:** Leverage the power of social media platforms to connect with your audience, build a thriving community, and promote your products or services.